Step-by-step adoption procedure in Bulgaria:

 US federal laws do not set restrictions with regards the family status: both single prospective adoptive parents and couples can apply.

 When the prospective adoptive parent is a single person, he/she must have reached 25 years of age.
 Upon application by a couple, at least one of them must be a US citizen.
 No age restrictions apply towards married couples.

-Current partners: Agape Adoptions, An Open Door Adoption Agency, A Love Beyond Borders, CCAI, Children's House International, Children of All Nations, Hopscotch, Hands Across The Water, International Adoption Net, Kids First Adoption, Lifeline Children's Services, Little Miracles, Madison Adoption Associates, Small World Adoptions, St. Mary International Adoptions, World Links International Adoption Agency.
+Current partners: Agape Adoptions, An Open Door Adoption Agency, A Love Beyond Borders, CCAI, Children's House International, Children of All Nations, Hopscotch, Hands Across The Water, International Adoption Net, Kids First Adoption, Lifeline Children's Services, Madison Adoption Associates, Small World Adoptions, St. Mary International Adoptions, World Links International Adoption Agency.